xxxxxxxxxxxxxxxxxxx12/xxxxxxxxxxxxxxxxxxx12/README.md

-# Welcome to My Data Science Portfolio! 👋
+# Who is Geoffery StJulien? 👋

-I'm Geoffery, a dedicated Data Analyst with a passion for transforming data into actionable insights.
+I'm a aspiring Data Analyst with a passion for transforming data into actionable insights.
 With a strong foundation in data analysis, reporting, and visualization, I thrive on turning complex datasets into clear, impactful narratives.

 ## 🔍 About Me